Robot to Help Dementia Patients Live Independently

-NHS Western Isles, as part of European Union project, called ‘Remodem’ – aims to investigate ways to support people with dementia living in remote rural communities, has embraced the opportunity to pilot the ‘Giraff’ for the first time in Scotland.
+NHS Western Isles, as part of European Union project, called ‘Remodem’ – aims to investigate ways to support people with dementia living in remote rural communities.
+They have embraced the opportunity to pilot the ‘Giraff Robot’ for the first time in Scotland.
 The Giraff presents a unique way of helping people living with dementia stay in contact with their friends and family, particularly in remote and rural areas.

 By 2035, the Western Isles is projected to have the highest percentage of pensioners in Scotland, at 35 per cent of the total population.
 With an older population comes both benefits to society and challenges in terms of health care, including an expectation that there will be a corresponding rise in the number of people with dementia.
 For some with dementia, it can at times be a lonely life, particularly if their relatives are unable to visit them regularly.”

-The robot is designed to be kept inside the home of a person with dementia, but controlled remotely by their relatives or carers.
+The Giraff robot is designed to be kept inside the home of a person with dementia, but controlled remotely by their relatives or carers.

 NHS Western Isles Head of Planning Emelin Collier said: “The Giraff is simple to use; it is kept in the home of the person with dementia and the controls for the robot are with the person’s relative or carer.
-The relative could call into the robot to effectively waken it up, and the person with dementia would not have to do anything at all.
+The relative could call into the giraff robot to effectively waken it up, and the person with dementia would not have to do anything at all.

-Studies in Australia have so far proved that dementia suffers dont feel intimidated or frightened but intrigued by the robot and sufferers have responded positively to its presence in their home.
+Studies in Australia have so far proved that dementia suffers don’t feel intimidated or frightened but intrigued by the robot and sufferers have responded positively to its presence in their home.

-Gordon Jamieson added: “We are absolutely delighted to have the Giraff here with us to trial and we have high hopes for how it may improve the quality of life for some dementia patients.
+Gordon Jamieson added: “We are absolutely delighted to have the Giraff robot here with us to trial and we have high hopes for how it may improve the quality of life for some dementia patients.
 As a new technology for us, the robot could also potentially be used in many other areas of health care to improve quality of care, live access to specialists, and speed up consultations, regardless of location.